PennTURBO/semantic-engine/docs/quickStart.md

 **4. Build a Connection Recipe based on concise RDF schema**

 Model the schema used to represent the concise RDF data by building Connection Recipes in the TIS.
-The following Connection Recipe should be added to `quickStart.tis` below the prefix declarations.
+The following Connection Recipe should be added to `quickStart.tis`.
 The `semanticEngine` prefix references terms specific to the Semantic Engine Language, as defined in the Semantic Engine Language Ontology.
 ```
 semanticEngine:personToIdentifier a semanticEngine:InstanceToLiteralRecipe ;
   semanticEngine:subject inputSchema:homoSapiens ;